Karni Mata Temple: Architecture

-The building was completed in its current form in the early 20th century in the late Rajput architecture by Maharaja Ganga Singh of Bikaner.
+The building was completed in its current form in the early 20th century in the Rajput style by Maharaja Ganga Singh of Bikaner.

 In front of the temple is a beautiful marble facade, which has solid silver doors built by Maharaja Ganga Singh.
 Across the doorway are more silver doors with panels depicting the various legends of the Goddess.
 The image of the Goddess is enshrined in the inner sanctum.

 Worship and fair

 Worship

 The temple is opened to the public early in the morning at 04:00.
 The priests perform Mangla-Aarti and offer bhog (special food) in worship.
 Devotees make offerings to the rats, which roam about the temple in large numbers and are considered auspicious.
 Offerings include cheese and sweets.
 There are also bowls of milk around the temple for the rats to enjoy.
-There are two kinds of offerings made: the 'dwar-bhent' is attributed to the priests and the workers, while the 'kalash-bhent' is utilized for the temple maintenance and development.
+There are two kinds of offerings made: the 'dwar bhent' is attributed to the priests and the workers, while the 'kalash bhent' is utilised for the temple maintenance and development.

 Many worshipers believe the rats' saliva has healing properties and will share food and milk with the rats.